 A tree, especially one with an aggressive root system, has to be planted at a safe distance away from a house.
 Planting it too close to a house could lead to extensive damage.

 If you know how far the root spread of a given species is, you can easily figure out an ideal planting distance.
-This can go a long way towards reducing premature foundation problems.
+This can go a long way towards reducing the instances of tree roots growing under your home and facing premature foundation problems.

 It helps with zeroing in on the perfect gardening spots

 An invasion of tree root systems is not good for your garden.
 This is because the roots will rob your plants of nutrients and moisture.
-And this can lead to poor plant health and yields.
+This can lead to poor plant health and yields.

 When you know how far a given tree’s roots can grow, you can determine the safest distance to install a garden.
 You can also figure out whether installing a root barrier is necessary.